Computers in the Library

 Log in with your COCC username (your email without the @cocc.edu) and password.
 For assistance, ask the computer lab attendant at the Reference Desk.

-Community members who wish to use the Library's computer workstations may sign up for a 90-day network account.
+Community members who wish to use the Library's computer workstations may sign up for a 180-day network account.
 Visit the Circulation Desk for more information.

 The Multimedia Center is located behind the KIC scanner by the Reference Desk (see map).
 These computers have ArcGIS and the complete suite of Adobe Creative Cloud (CC) programs installed (Photoshop, Illustrator, InDesign, Acrobat, and more).

-To access the Adobe programs, open Class Applications > Adobe CC.
-You must use a personal Adobe ID to log in.
+You must use a personal Adobe ID to log in to Creative Cloud.
 To register, visit adobe.com and click "Sign In" at the top right, then click "Get an Adobe ID."

 One workstation on the first floor is wheelchair accessible.
 The station is equipped with a special large-font keyboard.
 Patrons who require these accommodations have priority for using this station.

 The two stand-up kiosks near the Reference Desk on the first floor of Barber Library require no login to use.
 Because these computers are public and unlocked, take care to protect your information when using them.

 - Do not save any personal documents on the kiosk computers.